jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 ### Author: Justin Jemison

 <img src=img/BingImageGen.jpg width="600"><br>
-<em>[2c] promp = Java, C, and C++, hanging out in a forest aliens contemplating the setting sun and what it all means</em>
+<em>Prompt = Java, C, and C++, hanging out in a forest aliens contemplating the setting sun and what it all means</em>
 <P>C++ statement level control structures are the evolutionary step between the C language
 and Java; the “For” loop control statement is a prime example.
-In C you can define the control variable anywhere before the For loop and you can have multiple control statement within the loop.
+In C you can define the control variable anywhere before the For loop, and you can have multiple control statement within the loop.
 The Scope of that variable is the entire function.
 C++ created restriction that any variable created in the loop, will have its scope defined in the loop.
 Java inherited this trait from C++.
 <p>example: